itmplatform/mcp-server/zz_Specifications/SPEC_HELPSCOUT_11535_TIME_TRACKING_FOLLOWUP_REPORTING.md

 ## 1. Progress / Seguimiento tools (the MCP deliverable)

-> **Implemented 2026-07-13.** The four tools, the v2 GET endpoints in ITM.Tasks, and the assessments reference endpoint are on develop in ITM.MCP, ITM.Tasks, and ITM.Web (gateway route).
+> **Implemented 2026-07-13; verified on stage 2026-07-14.** The four tools, the v2 GET endpoints in ITM.Tasks, and the assessments reference endpoint are on develop in ITM.MCP, ITM.Tasks, and ITM.Web (gateway route).
 All unit and E2E tests green.
-Implementation record: [done/SPEC_MCP_PROGRESS_TOOLS.md](done/SPEC_MCP_PROGRESS_TOOLS.md).
-Remaining: deploy ITM.Tasks and ITM.Web, then release the MCP server.
+Deployed to stage on 2026-07-14 and all seven stage checks passed against the live server (tool listing, assessment discovery, create/list/update task progress with readback, project progress graph with cascade, cross-project scoping negative).
+Implementation record and stage test log: [done/SPEC_MCP_PROGRESS_TOOLS.md](done/SPEC_MCP_PROGRESS_TOOLS.md).
+Deployed to production on 2026-07-14.

 This is the part of the ticket with no dependencies.
 It should ship first and can ship alone.